YaroslavWork/RareHashesWebsite/readme.md

     sudo systemctl restart mongod
     ```

-4. Make user access for database:
+4. Create user access for the database:

     Inside the Mongo shell connected as admin:
     ```